 5. Context Sensitive Bikeways/Walkways and Innovative Project Elements

-How are the recognized best solutions employed in this project appropriate to maximize user comfort and for the local community context? (narrative field, 700-word limit)
+How are the recognized best solutions employed in this project appropriate to maximize user comfort and for the local community context?
+Describe how the recognized best solutions included consideration of children, older adults and persons with disabilities to walk, bike and roll safely to key destinations. (narrative field, 800-word limit)

 Innovative Project Elements: Does this project propose any solutions that are new to the region?
 Were any innovative elements considered, but not selected?
 Explain why they were not selected.
 ONLY IN COMBINATION APPLICATION: Combined I/NI projects should address both infrastructure and non-infrastructure elements.
 Are any elements of the non-infrastructure program innovative or new to the region? (narrative field, 500-word limit)